AI Governance Has Two Stacks: Data Perimeter vs. Pre-Execution Gate

 Those risks are handled by your security stack, not by our governance runtime.

-Stack 2: The Execution Gate (Runtime Stack)
+Stack 2: The Pre-Execution Gate (Runtime Stack)

 The second stack is where Thinking OS™ lives.